vippsas/vipps-partner/README.md

 1. Partners sendt some basic info about a new merchant to Vipps.
 2. The merchant got a link to a form with a few pre-filled fields.
 3. The merchant completed the form and signed with BankID.
-4. Vipps processed the order.
+4. Vipps processes the application and does customer control (KYC, PEP, AML, etc).
 5. Vipps made a callback to the partner's API with the merchant's new API keys.

 We are phasing out the Vipps Signup API because: